nicbou/nicolasbouliane.com/frontend/content/projects/ursus.md

 ## How it feels

 All About Berlin has been running on Ursus for a while now.
 I am very happy with the results.
 I spend a lot less time babysitting the server.
 Writing content with a powerful text editor feels a lot more natural for a software developer.
+This blog now runs on Ursus too.

-After two months, I decided to move my personal website to Ursus.
+I also *love* the linting feature.
+It's tightly integrated into my workflow and helps me catch all sorts of small mistakes right away.
+I don't need to worry about broken links, formatting errors, invalid footnotes and the like because I know the linter will catch them and highlight them right in my text editor.